 - First, parameter θ is difficult to determine.
 Current algorithms fix the value of parameter θ in advance for all time, assuming that dynamics of networks at each time is equal, thereby deviating from reality of temporal networks.
 Thus, parameter θ must reflect the dynamics of temporal networks for each time. - Second, CT is characterized at the global level, where dynamics at the vertex-level are neglected.
-Actually, the evolution of temporal networks usually occurs at the vertex-level, and thus the dynamics of the network cannot be fully modeled and captured. - Finally, to the best of our knowledge, no previous research has focused on utilizing the partial structural information of temporal networks to detect communities.
-As in fact, evolution among subsequent snapshots implies the existence of preserved structure of networks, which can serve as semisupervised information to enhance the performance of algorithms for clustering of temporal networks.
+Actually, the evolution of temporal networks usually occurs at the vertex-level, therefore, failing to fully model and capture the dynamics of networks. - Finally, to the best of our knowledge, no previous research has focused on utilizing the partial structural information of temporal networks to detect communities.
+As in fact, evolution among subsequent snapshots implies the existence of preserved structure of networks, which can serve as semi-supervised information to enhance the performance of algorithms for clustering of temporal networks.